NordVPN vs. CyberGhost in Canada: Head-to-Head Comparison

 Both VPN providers offer a good range of payment processors, including Credit Cards (Visa, Master, Debit, Credit), PayPal, Cryptocurrencies, iTunes, and Google Play Store.

 |Google Play Store||Yes||Yes|

-NordVPN offers an industry-standard 30-day money-back guarantee.
+NordVPN offers an industry-standard 30-day money-back guarantee in Canada.
 Though they make it very clear that if you cancel the services after the renewal, the renewal fees are non-refundable.
 You can take a look at their Refund policy below:

 It is very important that the provider you decide to go with has a clear refund policy.
 There are providers such as TunnelBear, that offer refunds on a case-by-case basis and you wouldn’t want to be stuck with them regarding your funds.
-It is possible that your refund request may get disapproved by TunnelBear if you decide to not continue with the subscription in Australia.
-Therefore, always make sure to check the refund policy yourself before committing to any VPN provider.
+It is possible that your refund request may get disapproved by TunnelBear if you decide to not continue with the subscription.
+Therefore, always make sure to check the refund policy yourself before committing to any VPN provider in Canada.
 Although the TunnelBear refund policy may seem dodgy, it is still one of the best VPN providers in the industry and can go toe-to-toe with top-tier VPN providers.
 Recently, we compared it with NordVPN, see how it performs in TunnelBear vs NordVPN comparison.

 Winner in refund-policy: CyberGhost

-6. NordVPN vs CyberGhost in Australia: Privacy Features
+6. NordVPN vs CyberGhost in Canada: Privacy Features

 - Located in Panama, so not required to abide by any government request for data